davelunt/Tapirs/README.md

 [![Snakemake](https://img.shields.io/badge/snakemake-≥5.7.0-brightgreen.svg)](https://snakemake.bitbucket.io)
 [![Build Status](https://travis-ci.org/snakemake-workflows/cc_tapirs.svg?branch=master)](https://travis-ci.org/snakemake-workflows/cc_tapirs)

-Tapirs is a reproducible modular workflow for the analysis of DNA metabarcoding data.
+nanoTapirs is a reproducible modular workflow for the analysis of DNA metabarcoding data.
+It is focussed on, but not restricted to, the analysis of ONT data.

-Tapirs uses the [Snakemake workflow manager](https://snakemake.github.io/) and is compartmentalised into several modules, each performing a step of the workflow.
-Tapirs is designed to be experimental, allowing you to test the effect of different approaches to data analysis.
-Tapirs is curently v1.0.
-It is simple, robust, and reliable in our hands, but not all features are yet present.
+nanoTapirs uses the [Snakemake workflow manager](https://snakemake.github.io/) and is compartmentalised into several modules, each performing a step of the workflow. nanoTapirs is designed to be experimental, allowing you to test the effect of different approaches to data analysis.

-Tapirs was created by the EvoHull group, at the University of Hull, UK
+nanoTapirs was created in the EvoHull group, at the University of Hull, UK.

 Detailed instructions for installation, setup, and modification are contained within the [Tapirs documentation](https://tapirs.readthedocs.io)